Martin Chuzzlewit: Plot summary

-While Martin was in America, a witness came forward to John Westlock who believed Jonas had killed his own father, using drugs the witness gave him in trade for erasing a gambling debt.
-Chuffey, who survives his master Anthony Chuzzlewit, had seen the drugs and prevented Jonas from using them on his father, who died a natural death.
-The London police, including Chevy Slyme, nephew of Old Martin, have discovered the body of Tigg Montague and have the benefit of the information gathered by Montague's investigator Nadgett, to know the murderer.
-At the home shared by Jonas and his wife Merry, and Mr Chuffey, the police and old Chuzzlewit confront Jonas.
+While Young Martin was in America, a witness came forward to Westlock who believed Jonas had killed Anthony, using drugs the witness gave him in trade for erasing a gambling debt.
+Chuffey, who survives his master Anthony, had seen the drugs and prevented Jonas from using them on his father, who died a natural death.
+The police, including Slyme, have discovered the body of Tigg Montague and have the benefit of the information gathered by Montague's investigator, Nadgett, to know the murderer.
+At the home shared by Jonas, Merry and Mr Chuffey, the police and Old Martin confront Jonas.
 Jonas is saved of the charge of murdering his father by Chuffey's story.
-Jonas is taken for the murder of Montague, who had fooled him and taken his money.
-Montague's one true partner escaped with the funds on hand out of England.
-Old Martin has taken Merry Pecksniff Chuzzlewit under his protection, as she was an abused wife, with none of her happy ways left.
+He is taken for the murder of Montague, who had fooled him and taken his money.
+Old Martin takes Merry under his protection, as she was an abused wife, with none of her happy ways left.

-Old Martin, with his grandson, Mary and Tom Pinch, confront Pecksniff with their knowledge of his true character.
+Old Martin, with his grandson, Mary and Pinch, confront Pecksniff with their knowledge of his true character.
 Pecksniff has lost all his funds, as he was taken in by Jonas and Montague.
 Only his eldest daughter, a shrew who had been jilted on her wedding day, is left to him.

-Old Martin reveals that he was angry at his grandson for becoming engaged to Mary because he had planned to arrange that particular match himself, and felt that his glory had been thwarted by their action.
-Martin and his grandfather are reconciled, and Martin and Mary are married, as are Ruth Pinch and John Westlock, another former student of Pecksniff.
-Tom Pinch remains in unrequited love with Mary for the rest of his life, never marrying, and always being a warm companion to Mary, Martin, Ruth and John, who now knows his value and his skills.
+Old Martin reveals that he was angry at Young Martin for becoming engaged to Mary because he had planned to arrange that particular match himself, and felt that his glory had been thwarted by their action.
+Young Martin and his grandfather are reconciled, and Young Martin and Mary are married, as are Ruth Pinch and John Westlock, another former student of Pecksniff.
+Pinch remains in unrequited love with Mary for the rest of his life, never marrying, and always being a warm companion to Mary, Martin, Ruth and John, who now knows his value and his skills.